 We live in a world where anything is possible!
 I listened to David Nurse in a podcast.
 He is a best-selling author, speaker, and coach to NBA players as a former professional basketball player.
-He talks about the psychology of being the very best is to be in integrity with who you say you are with your actions.
+He talks about the psychology of being the very best is to be in integrity with who you say you are.

 1. When we tie our self-worth to our results, we limit ourselves: things like tests, job interviews, how much money we make, the kind of house we live in, the car we drive, and if they don’t measure up to what we believe is success we lose confidence in our ability, because we tie it to what we make it says about us, but it does not have to define us.
 Results are not who you we are,

 2. Self-awareness in who we are, what we stand for, is what defines us.

 3. Confidence is knowing that even if things don’t turn out, you’re going to be OK.
 I ascribe to the thought when one door closes four doors open.
 All my experiences, including failures, are bringing me to opportunities for a fulfilling life, leading me to what I am ultimately meant to do.

 4. If something is not working out, pivot, try something different.
 Changing directions is not failure.

 5. Redefine the context of the meaning of words.
 Quitting could mean it is not working for you now, but maybe later it will.
 Challenge yourself.
 Venture out of your comfort zone and don’t worry what people think of what you’re doing.

 Let go of life you thought you should live, to live the life you are meant to live. – Joseph Campbell